 - Dolby Vision™ IQ and Dolby Atmos®

 - Eye Comfort Display with less blue light and easier viewing

-The latest Samsung Q80T QLED TV is one of Samsung’s cheapest and latest TV models released in 2020.
+The latest Samsung Q80T QLED TV is one of Samsung’s cheapest and latest TV models.
 One of its most notable features is an incredibly low input lag, which is perfect for gamers who seek highly responsive gameplay.
 With its QLED screen providing great all-round cinematic experience, you also get Samsung’s latest Quantum 4K processor, vivid HDR colours, and some of the latest advanced smart TV features for a pretty affordable price.

 5. What is screen resolution?
 Should I pick 8K, 4K or HD for my TV?

 Resolution is the pixels that compose the picture on the TV.
 The most common today is full HD 1080p, and you can get bargain sets for a cheap deal, but 4K (also known as UHD = ultra high definition) is increasingly becoming the standard.
 4K offers you 4 times of pixels on a regular HD TV.
 It comprises of 4,096 X 2,160px.

 If you are going for larger screen size (55”-65”) and want to future proof your TV, you would want to get a 4K.
 This is especially as online streaming sites like Netflix are increasingly putting out 4K content.
 8K content is not very common for now, but if you want to be ahead of the times, you can consider the Samsung Q900R QLED 8K Smart TV.

 6. Which TV screen size should I get?